Compare the best Registered Agent services below or get Mark Cuban's recommended one.

 While you can always change your registered agent down the line, we think it’s essential to pick the right registered agent for your business starting at the formation phase.
 You should also keep an eye on your compliance standing to ensure nothing goes awry along the way.

 In Georgia, there aren’t many complicated requirements for registered agent eligibility.
-Any individual or business entity located within the state can serve as your company’s registered agent.
-The only requirements are that they have a permanent address in Georgia and that your company itself can not serve as its own registered agent (although you or one of your co-owners may assume this role individually).
+Any individual or business entity authorized to conduct business in the state can serve as your company’s registered agent.
+The only requirements are that they have a permanent address in Georgia and that your company itself can’t serve as its own registered agent (although you or one of your co-owners may assume this role individually).

 Yes.
 If your registered agent is an individual, that person must live in Georgia.
 If your agent is a business entity, that company must either be a domestic Georgia business or one with the authority to conduct business in the state.

 There are technically two ways to change your registered agent in Georgia.
 If it is close to the time when your Annual Registration is due, then you can simply make that change while filing your Registration.
 But if your report isn’t due soon, you will need to file an amendment to your Annual Registration instead.
 The forms are very similar, but both get the job done.
-For more information on how to change your registered agent in Georgia, look here.
+For more information, see our Georgia change of registered agent page.

 If your registered agent chooses to resign and no longer serves as your agent, they will notify you and the Secretary of State by filing the Statement of Resignation of Registered Agent form.
 This filing requests information about the entity the agent is resigning from, along with facts about the registered office.
 If you file online, there is no filing fee, while filing with a paper form costs $10.